rahulyesantharao/ryunzip/README.md

 It has only been tested on ASCII text files at the moment, and is untested as of yet on blocks with `BTYPE=00`.
 Nevertheless, it demonstrates all the key concepts of the DEFLATE algorithm (which is not used in `BTYPE 00`).

 ## Writeup
-See a full description here: (coming soon).
+See a full description here: https://rahulyesantharao.com/blog/posts/compression-a-deep-dive-into-gzip.